DannyBrito/Mod_3_project/README.md

     rails server -p 3000
     ```
 4. go back to main directory and move to client ``` cd client```.
-5. open index.html on your prefer browser.
+5. open index.html on your preferred browser.

 ## Meta